Masterclass: Khashoggi, Assange and Congestion Charge: Current Topics in Diplomatic and Consular Law

 What you'll learn

-- Explain the basic concepts and sources in diplomatic and consular law.
+- The basic concepts and sources of diplomatic and consular law.

 Who the course is for